OakBricks-old/archlinux-xdg-menu-template/README.md

 ## Void Linux template file for xbps-src

-Instructions for building `picom-ibhagwan` on void linux using `xbps-src`:
+Instructions for building `archlinux-xdg-menu` on void linux using `xbps-src`:

 1. Setup the `void-packages` repo: